Family Based Immigration

-Permanent residence cards (Green Card) will be issued with validity periods of two years or ten years, depending on whether the adjustment is based on marriage or a different family relationship.
+Procedures for family based immigration will vary, depending on whether the foreign relative is adjusting status in the United States, filing on the basis of marriage, or processing from an embassy or consulate outside the United States.
+Permanent residence cards will be issued with validity periods of two years or ten years, depending on whether the adjustment is based on marriage or a different family relationship.

 Who May File Petitions for Permanent Residence and Visa Timeframes

-Whether an immigrant presented a valid passport to an immigration officer for inspection at the time of entry will determine how and where the case will be processed.
-Generally speaking, those who presented a valid passport to an immigration officer at the time of their entry to the United States may apply for family-based permanent residence (Green Card) within the United States.
+Whether a person presented a valid passport to an immigration officer at the time entry will determine how and where the case will be processed.
+Generally speaking, persons who presented a valid passport to an immigration officer at the time of their entry to the United States may apply for family-based permanent residence within the United States.
 Subsequent to a background check, applicants will be interviewed at their local U.S. Citizenship & Immigration Services (USCIS) district office.
-Dayna Wheatley assists by filing the applications and preparing clients for the interview, accompanying them upon request.
+Dayna Wheatley prepares clients for the interview and accompanies them upon request.

-Most persons who did not enter the United States with inspection will not be permitted to apply for permanent residence (Green Card) in the United States, but must depart and interview for their immigrant visa at a U.S. consulate.
+Most persons who did not enter the United States with inspection will not be permitted to apply for permanent residence in the United States, but must interview for their immigrant visa at a U.S. consulate.

 Some persons who did not enter the United States with inspection may adjust status to permanent resident if an employer or family member filed an immigration petition on their behalf prior to April 30, 2001.
 An additional penalty fee of $1,000.00 will apply.